AEB-labs/docs-trade-compliance/docs/Compliance Screening/embeded-aeb-gui-into-your-software.md

 ---
 ## General information about Compliance Screening applications

-Besides business facades (BF), which allow the use of Compliance Screening functionality in your own program code, the AEB Compliance Screening API also offers application facades (AF) to embed the GUI of Compliance Screening in your own software.
+The AEB Compliance Screening API allows the use of Compliance Screening functionality not only in your own program code, but also to embed the GUI of Compliance Screening in your own software via UI APIs.

 <Table align={["left","left"]}>
   <thead>